 After contacting NIF, eligible applicants will receive access to a Canvas course with resources for preparing an effective Fulbright application.
 Those who meet our internal draft deadlines also receive personalized, detailed feedback on their application drafts.

-The campus endorsement (nomination) deadline is in early September each year.
+The campus endorsement (nomination) deadline is in late August/early September each year.
 An internal committee composed of faculty and/or staff, as appropriate to the grant type, reviews the application to determine endorsement and provide feedback for the final revision to the candidate.
 The candidate then prepares and submits the final draft by our internal deadline, in late September, allowing our staff to upload the endorsement form and submit the complete application by the Fulbright national deadline.

 Prospective Fulbright applicants are encouraged to make an appointment to meet with NIF advisors to discuss application strategy during the process of preparing the application.